ashwinkumar12345/ethereum-intro/README.md

 <a name="blockchain"></a>
 > ## Blockchain

-- Series of blocks, each connected to the previous
-- 'Previous hash' is the hash of the previous block
-- If you need to change the data in one block, you would have to mine all subsequent blocks
-- This is how a blockchain resists change
+Series of blocks, each connected to the previous.
+'Previous hash' is the hash of the previous block.
+If you need to change the data in one block, you would have to mine all subsequent blocks.
+This is how a blockchain resists change.

 <a name="distributedblockchain"></a>
 > ## Distributed Blockchain

+For a change to be propagated it needs to be accepted by the majority of the peers

 - Peer A: Block 1 -> Block 2 ...
 - Peer B: Block 1 -> Block 2 ...
-- For a change to be propagated it needs to be accepted by the majority of the peers

 <a name="blocktime"></a>
 > ## Blocktime

-- You're looking for a hash less than some number, for example, 1000
+You're looking for a hash less than some number, for example, 1000.
-- Data + Nonce = Hash -> Base10 is this < 1000, if no, decrease 1000 to maintain blocktime at 15s
+Data + Nonce = Hash -> Base10 is this < 1000, if no, decrease 1000 to maintain blocktime at 15s.
-- We need to vary 1000 because the number of nodes in the blockchain is always in flux
+We need to vary 1000 because the number of nodes in the blockchain is always in flux.

 <a name="smartcontract"></a>
 > ## Smart Contract

- - Is an account controlled by code:
+It's an account controlled by code:

  - balance - Amount of ether this account holds
  - storage - Actual data stored in this account
  - code - Raw machine byte code for this contract

 <a name="deployingasmartcontract"></a>
-> ## Deploying a Smart Contract to Ethereum
+> ## Deploying a smart contract to Ethereum

-- Contract source is written on your laptop
-- This contract is deployed as a 'contract instance' to the Ethereum N/W
+The contract source is written on your laptop.
+This contract is then deployed as a 'contract instance' to the Ethereum network.

 <a name="solidityprogramminglanguage"></a>
-> ## Solidity Programming Language
+> ## Solidity (programming language)

-- Written as .sol files
-- Strongly typed
-- Similar to Javascript
+It's written as .sol files.
+It's a strongly typed language, similar to Javascript.

 <a name="soliditycompiler"></a>
-> ## Solidity Compiler
+> ## Solidity compiler

-- A contract is compiled by the Solidity compiler into Bytecode and ABI (application binary interface)
+A contract is compiled by the Solidity compiler into bytecode and ABI (application binary interface).
-- Bytecode is deployed into Ethereum
+The bytecode is deployed into Ethereum.
-- ABI is used for interfacing with a front-end application
+ABI is used for interfacing with a front-end application.

 <a name="remixcodeeditor"></a>
-> ## Remix Code Editor
+> ## Remix code editor

-- Browser code editor used for testing smart contracts
+It's a browser code editor used for testing smart contracts.
-- A sample contract is as follows:
+A sample contract is as follows:

       pragma solidity ^0.4.17